-Cases of the Zika Virus and Dengue Fever – both of which are a transmitted through infected mosquitoes have been reported in Costa Rica.
+Cases of the Zika virus, Chikungunya virus and Dengue Fever – which are all transmitted through infected mosquitoes have been reported in Costa Rica.
 You should be extra cautious in avoiding mosquito bites by using insect repellent spray and keeping your skin covered up as much as possible.

 Extreme weather and natural disasters

 Costa Rica’s location on an active seismic zone means that tremors and earthquakes frequent the country.
 2012 was the last major incident which saw an earthquake measuring 7.6 on the Richter scale occur close to the Pacific coastal area of Nicoya Peninsular.
 It is thought that 2 people died and many buildings were damaged.

 The country is also home to 16 volcanoes many of which are still active.
 Turrialba volcano erupted in 2014 and remains active, with volcanic ash frequently falling onto the city and surrounding areas leading to disrupted air travel.
 You should keep this in mind when planning your trip to the country.